Sohummnm/fractal-project-terraform-webapp/Readme.md

 Security:
 1. uses OIDC to authenticate with azure.
-2. uses App Service Environment variables to inject DB credentials into the application.
+2. uses Github Actions Environment variables to inject DB credentials into the application through terraform.
 3. Stores tfstate file remotely in Azure Blob Containers with lease locks.
-4. uses SSL encryption [ AppService -- AzureMysql Database] for data security in transmission.

 Features:
 1. One click provisioning and destroy feature.